| | Most

 relatively few know anything about Wallace Nutting's Bench-Made Reproduction

 Furniture...or his Reproduction Ironwork.
+In

 his quest for authentic antique furniture to be used as props for